 • Humbly provide Servant Care to all communities through advocacy activities, including developing quality improvement projects and engaging in leadership practices that impact care for all patients.

-The Family Nurse Practitioner Residency Program consists of 12 months of full-time employment at HealthLinc, with a one-year commitment to employment after completion of the program.
+The Family Nurse Practitioner Residency Program consists of 12 months of full-time employment at HealthLinc and a one-year commitment to employment after completion.

 Class Size

-Each year, the class size varies depending on the needs of the clinics.
-This ensures you receive a comprehensive educational experience with close, one-on-one instruction.
+Class size varies each year depending on the needs of the two home clinics.
+This ensures residents receive a comprehensive educational experience with close, one-on-one instruction.

 Full Integration into HealthLinc